Mathieu0321/F21-1010/class/lect/Lect-02/Lect-02.raw.md

 ## Requirements

-Implement a python faction that will convert from miles to kilometers and return that value.
+Implement a python function that will convert from miles to kilometers and return that value.

 Implement a program that will use the function, prompt for